MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 Anonymous login is great, and it provides the user with a fully automated login process.
 The downside is account recovery, which is sometimes impossible without a recoverable login.

-The following flow-chart describes anonymous login followed by adding a recoverable login mechanism.
+The following flowchart describes anonymous login followed by adding a recoverable login mechanism.

 ![PayFab anonymous login and recoverable login mechanism](../media/tutorials/playfab-anonymous-login-and-recoverable-login.png)